-How to Get Rid of Cellulite Dimples: Considering Different Treatments
+How to Get Rid of Cellulite on Butt, Abdomen, and Thighs

 Ultimately, when you have cellulite somewhere on your body, you probably don’t care all that much about what causes it or why you have it.
 All you really want to know is how to get rid of it.
 That’s especially true for those who want to know how to get rid of butt dimples or thigh dimples, an intimate area where skin imperfections can fuel a sense of insecurity.

-Over the years, there have been a number of options for getting rid of cellulite dimples… but how well do any of them really work?
+Over the years, there have been a number of options for getting rid of cellulite dimples on buttocks or elsewhere, but how well do any of them really work?
 Here are some traditional methods used to get rid of cellulite:

 Some dermatologists and aesthetic specialists still advocate for a procedure known as dry brushing.
-This technique involves literally scrubbing the skin with a stiff-bristled brush.
+This cellulite removal technique involves literally scrubbing the skin with a stiff-bristled brush.
 With forceful upward strokes, it’s said that you can boost circulation and stimulate the lymphatic system, smoothing the skin and reducing the visibility of cellulite.

-This may sound far fetched, but actually, dry brushing can produce results.
+This may sound far fetched, but, dry brushing can produce results.
 However, there are a couple of significant downsides.
 One is that, in order to achieve the results, you’ll need to have a dry brushing procedure pretty much every day.
-And even then, the results are not significant, not treating cellulite directly, only stimulating circulation to reduce puffiness .
+And even then, the results are not significant.
+You are not treating cellulite directly, you are only stimulating circulation to reduce puffiness.
 As such, it’s easy to understand why this cellulite treatment never quite caught on.